pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Lastly, whether polyamory & ENM becomes mainstream remains to be seen.
 History, however, points to yes.

-## At the heart of the matter (pun intended)

-Why does it matter and is there acsolution?

-Besides other cultural factors , destigmatize a legitimate relationship style at very least emphasize honest communication...

-Polyamory is a relationship style with more than two romantic partners.
-It is under the umbrella of ethical non-monogamy (ENM) which is the broader term.
-ENM refers to swinging, dont-ask-dont-tell, open relationships etc. Here, I just refer polyamory...

-In my view, there are two crucial questions to answer to determine if you're prepared for polyamory & ENM.
-Can you be brutally honest with yourself about your desires and limitations?
-For many, it is no.

-Next comes the crucial exit –  honesty with your partner(s).
-Can you have suncomfortable conversations with your partner(s)?
-Can you listen not just to their words, but the underlying anxieties they might mask?
-Again, for many people it's no.

-Not everyone has the time, resources, or background (biological, cultural, etc) for polyamory / ENM.
-There's no shame in that.
-What do I mean time and rsources?
-Time to cultuvate and maintain other partners.
-Resources for therapy, educational material, lifestyle-specific partner & community activities, mental health therapy, etc. There are potential more benefits but also costs associated with them.

-...

-## Angela and Gabe
-The phone buzzed on the nightstand, illuminating Angela's face in the soft glow.
-It was Gabe, his message a cascade of words that made her heart skip a beat.
-"I think we could make it work," he said.
-They have been looking into polyamory - reading books, listening to podcasts, and watching videos.

-Five years of marriage, a comfortable routine, a well-worn path.
-But lately, a quiet discontent had settled in.
-Their careers had taken off in different directions, their friend groups evolved, and shared passions felt like forgotten songs.

-Angela, ever the adventurer, was proposing an experiment – a chance to explore new experiences, ones that might not fit into their current mold.
-It was terrifying, like venturing off a well-worn map into uncharted territory.
-Yet, a rebellious ember flickered in Gabe too.
-Maybe, just maybe, this wasn't about breaking something, but about making it... antifragile.

-Taking a fortifying breath, Angela messaged back, "Ok.
-Let's talk."
-Their usual spot, a cozy bookstore cafe, buzzed with the same nervous energy that crackled between them.
-Angela, anxious and excited, was a jumbled mess of explanations.
-Gabe countered, a wry smile on his lips, "So, fragile egos are a dealbreaker then?"

-Laughter, shaky and laced with tension, filled the air.
-The conversation flowed, halting at times, but raw with a newfound honesty.
-They talked about jealousy, boundaries, communication, even couples therapy.
-They had a lot scary things to say to eachother.
-It wasn't a done deal, but a step, a leap of faith into the messy, unpredictable world of antifragility.

-As they walked out, the city lights twinkling against the twilight sky, Gabe felt a lightness he hadn't known existed.
-The road ahead was uncertain, but the fear was laced with a strange, exhilarating thrill.

-## TLDR
-Embracing the idea that you can grow from hardship even includes romantic relationships.
-An antifragile mindset is scary but can be very rewarding.

 ## Will accepting polyamory & ENM fix population collapse?